 Most compressed air pumps are too powerful to use with an inflatable kayak, because they easily over-inflate and may damage the air chambers.

 It’s important to inflate your kayak to the manufacturer’s specifications.
 Over or under-inflation compromises the designed shape of the kayak, making it less easy and effective to handle on the water, and perhaps even making it unsafe.
 Keep in mind that air temperature affects pressure, so slightly under-inflated kayaks that will be used in the hot sun and slightly over-inflate kayaks that will be used in cold water.
-An inflatable kayak that had the correct PSI at 6 a.m. for a fishing trip will not have the same PSI at noon on the same day.
+Even the best inflatable fishing kayak that had the correct PSI at 6 a.m. when you set out at 6am, will not have the same PSI at noon on the same day.
 This is why it’s a good idea to keep a small pump and a PSI gauge with you on the kayak, so you can make periodic adjustments, and never leave a fully-inflated kayak sitting in the hot sun.

 Some air pumps have built-in pressure gauges so you can see your air pressure in real-time, which is a convenient solution.
 Some valves, like military valves and Boston valves, naturally trap air inside, so it can be difficult to measure PSI when you aren’t pumping.
 Opening the valve to take a PSI measurement naturally allows air out, making it hard to measure.